skyglobal/analytics/README.md

   - ./configure --prefix=/usr/local
   - make install # ok, fine, this step probably takes more than 30 seconds...
   - curl https://npmjs.org/install.sh | sh

+## Running

-4. In the root of the project, run the following:
+1. In the root of the project, run the following:
   - bundle
   - rackup
+2. In another terminal run 'grunt watch'
-5. You should be able to see the documentation site in your browser on http://localhost:4567
+3. You should be able to see the documentation site in your browser on http://localhost:4567

-## Running the tests
+## Testing
 Tests are found in the test directory.
 At present only functional tests are run.
 These tests use minitest and capybara.